stride3d/stride-docs/en/manual/game-studio/dedicated-editors/graphics-compositor-editor/index.md

 ## Node Graph

 The node graph displays the correlation between different parts of the compositor.
-Everything starts from the **Entry Points** node.
+Everything starts from the **Entry points** node.

 ![](media/entry-points.webp)